flbdx/maskuni/README.md

 ### Defining and using custom charsets

-A custom charset can be defined inline as an argument :
+A custom charset can be defined inline as an argument:
 ```
 $ ./maskgen -1 '01' '?1?1?1'
 000